-Have you ever had one of those moments where you’re grinding it out in your business, taking all this sexy action and building your list, creating share-worthy content, and rocking your customers worlds…
+Have you ever had one of those moments where you’re grinding it out in your online business, taking all this sexy action and building your list, creating share-worthy content, and rocking your customers worlds…

 But when you look back on your revenue and expenses for the month, you think “WTF?!
 Where did all my money go?”?